Before entering into the details of the Hydraulic Coefficients, the following definitions must be clearly understood.

-The Coefficient of Resistance generally neglected, while solving numerical problems.
+The Coefficient of Resistance is generally neglected while solving numerical problems.

 Hope you will understand about Hydraulic Coefficient.

-If you have any doubt about hydraulic coefficient please put your comment.
+If you have any doubt about the hydraulic coefficient please put your comment.

 Besides this information, you are suggested to read something more from below engineering books